Hassamkhan888/Final-Deliverable-BC210414987-/README.md

 🍽️ KarachiBites – Restaurant Chatbot (NLP-Powered Virtual Assistant)

 Welcome to the KarachiBites Chatbot Project! 🍔✨
 This AI-powered virtual assistant, built using Dialogflow, simulates a human-like waiter, making your dining experience interactive and convenient.

 It helps customers:

 🥡 Place Food Orders

+🕰️ Check Order Status

 🍴 Browse the Menu